To designate the Greater Grand Canyon Heritage National Monument in the State of Arizona, and for other purposes.

 Length: 22 pages

-This bill was introduced on January 6, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 6, 2017, in a previous session of Congress, but it did not receive a vote.

 Nov 3, 2015

 This activity took place on a related bill, H.R.
 3882 (114th).

 Jan 6, 2017